DevDuck-JS/jay-intern-repo/onboarding-frontend-react/milestones/0-company-policies/Company-Policies.md

 5. Scan my device for malware to rule out keyloggers or other threats.

 By acting quickly, I can minimize potential damage and secure my accounts effectively.

+### Reflection

+#### Ensure your work accounts have strong passwords and enable 2FA where possible.

+I have been using 2FA with every accounts on every applications and devices.

+#### Review your password storage method—if you’re not using a password manager, consider setting one up.

+I already use it.

+#### Set up your computer and phone to automatically lock (require a password or biometric login) if you are away for more than a few minutes

+I have a habit of locking my computer every time I'm away even for 5 minutes.

+#### Document one new cyber security habit you will follow at Focus Bear.

+I have been familiar to security strategies.
+However, there is always a room to enhance my security practice when entering into a new environment.

+A new cybersecurity habit I will follow at Focus Bear is verifying all software and tools before installation.

+I will ensure that any new applications, browser extensions, or cloud services I use for work are approved by the company and do not introduce security risks.
+This will help prevent Shadow IT, unauthorized data storage, and potential malware threats.

+Before using any third-party tools, I will:

+- Check if it is company-approved or request IT approval.
+- Verify the software source to avoid downloading from untrusted sites.
+- Review permissions to ensure it does not request excessive access.

+Following this habit helps maintain a secure digital workspace at Focus Bear and reduce the risk of data leaks or security vulnerabilities.